adwait1-G/aasm/README.md

 # aasm
-This is a simple x86_64 assembler written in Python.
+This is a simple x86_64 assembler written in Ruby.

 * This is a tool aimed to be developed in a couple days.So, it may not follow principles of Software Engineering.
 * Main aim is to read the Intel Manual and understand the wide range of instructions present.